skip navigation

 SRVGAL requires a Game Monitor (GM) at every game to handle any issues related to any negative behavior that may arise.

 The SRVGAL Game Monitor Policy was instituted in the 2018 season in order to ensure that all games are conducted in a positive environment and act as an advocate for our teenage umpires.
-Click here for a description of the policy and a complete listing of the Game Monitor’s responsibilities.
+Click here for a description of the policy and complete listing of the Game Monitor’s responsibilities.